-RAID, or “Redundant Arrays of Inexpensive Disks” is a technique which makes use of a combination of multiple disks instead of using a single disk for increased performance, data redundancy or both.
+RAID, or “Redundant Arrays of Independent Disks” is a technique which makes use of a combination of multiple disks instead of using a single disk for increased performance, data redundancy or both.
 The term was coined by David Patterson, Garth A. Gibson, and Randy Katz at the University of California, Berkeley in 1987.

 Why data redundancy?